 Long ago I worked for the Fashion Institute of Design and Merchandising – FIDM – in Los Angeles.
-I loved the job but I was very young and had many more paths the travel.
+I loved the job but I was very young and had many more paths to travel.
 It was there that I fell in love with white dress shirts.
-I loved to wear them – all kinds from silks to linens and I loved to see men in them.
+I love to wear them – all kinds from silks to linens and I love to see men in them.
 I had an “ex” actually question why I wore white so much.
 “You’re not exactly pure, you know.”
-LOL.
+Really?
 The irony.
-Any impurities I had at that time, I pretty much learned from him!
+Any impurities I had at that time, I learned from him!

 The classic white formal shirt, for both men and women, can be seen as a mirror to map considerable social change and the diversity of influence can be traced through many examples, including: Beau Brummel’s dandy status; the Gibson Girl with her decorated white shirt style blouse defining ideals of female beauty; IBM business employees in the early years equated with marketing trustworthiness; the fictional advertising creation of the Arrow Collar Man promoting American masculine ideals; and the iconic 1980’s Hugo Boss style crisp white dress shirt symbolizing power.
 Actresses Marilyn Monroe, Audrey Hepburn, Grace Kelly and Katherine Hepburn filled out white shirts as did Diane Keaton in Annie Hall, Uma Thurman in Pulp Fiction, and Julia Roberts in Pretty Woman.